elastos/Elastos.Community/ABOUT_ELASTOS.md

 ![elastos-ecosystem](https://raw.githubusercontent.com/elastos/Elastos.Community/master/docs/imgs/elastos-ecosystem.png)

+You can learn more at our Developer Website at [developer.elastos.org](https://developer.elastos.org)

 ## 1) The Elastos Blockchain

 #### A wholly independent protocol and blockchain that acts as the foundation and root of trust for most of the Elastos ecosystem.